Museum of the Moon

 A surround sound composition, created by BAFTA and Ivor Novello award winning composer Dan Jones, (who wrote the music for last year’s GDIF opening night production “The House”), features archive audio from moon landings.

-Museum of the Moon is free to experience during the day on Saturday 24 (1pm-7pm) and Sunday 25 June (12 noon-5pm).
-There is a limited capacity within the Old Royal Observatory Gardens so you may need to queue.
+Museum of the Moon is free to experience during daylight hours on Friday 23 (6pm-9pm), Saturday 24 (2pm-9pm) and Sunday 25 (12pm-7pm).
+During these time you are free to visit whenever you like though there is a limited capacity within the Old Royal Observatory Gardens so you may need to queue.

 Part of the London Festival of Architecture